mcphail/speccydev/README.md

 # Development tools for the ZX Spectrum

 The Dockerfile is the basis of the devcontainer and can be changed to add or remove tools.
+It will take a long time to build locally, so by default the devcontainer will pull a prebuilt version.
+Edit `.devcontainer/devcontainer.json` if you would rather build your own.

 The devcontainer contains:
 - pasmo (assembler)